-The Stock Option Committee, of which Rick E Winningham is the sole member, may grant equity awards under the 2012 Equity Incentive Plan (the "2012 Incentive Plan") and, prior to its termination in May 2012, the 2004 Equity Incentive Plan (the "2004 Incentive Plan") to employees who are not executive officers.
-During 2012, the Stock Option Committee did not meet, but acted by written consent eleven times.
+The Stock Option Committee, of which Rick E Winningham is the sole member, may grant equity awards under the 2012 Equity Incentive Plan (the "2012 Incentive Plan") to employees who are not executive officers.
+During 2013, the Stock Option Committee did not meet, but acted by written consent eleven times.